bodiebice/bodiebice/README.md

 - What's up, I'm Bodie and I'm a CS student at South Dakota State University
 - I'm a major switch student, with a lot of Ag Ed previous experience.
 I have minors in Animal Science and am working on one in Data Science as well
-- In free time I enjoy gardening with my grandmother, playing video games, swimming open water races, or riding my longboard.
+- In free time I enjoy playing video games, swimming open water races, or riding my longboard.
 - You can email me @ bodie.bice@jacks.sdstate.edu

 <!---